BurnOutTrader/fund-forge/README.md

 3. The server requests the correct api using a matching statement for each variant and retrieves the symbols from the correct api implementation returning them in fund forge format as `Vec<Symbol>`.

 ## Parsing Data and Time handling
-This is likely to change in the future by making the code more sophisticated but currently all data should be saved as 1 file per month and all times for data should be Utc time, use the time parsing functions in `ff_standard_lib::helpers::converters` to parse time from your time zone, these functions use `chrono-tz` and will automatically handle historical time zone conversions such as daylight savings times.
+All data should be saved as 1 file per month and all times for data should be Utc time, use the time parsing functions in `ff_standard_lib::helpers::converters` to parse time from your time zone, these functions use `chrono-tz` and will automatically handle historical time zone conversions such as daylight savings times.
 All Base data time properties are serialized as Strings, these strings are auto parsed into `DateTime<Utc>` using `base_data.time_utc()` or. `DateTime<FixedOffset>` using `base_data.time_local(Tz)` the reason for parsing to string is simply for easier `ser/de` using `rkyv` until DateTime is better supported.

 There are a number of helpers built into `BaseDataEnum impl` which help with parsing and serializing `BaseDataEnum`. for example `BaseDataEnum::format_and_save()`